 22.)
 Dominican Republic (2017)

-I learned in the DR that, while all-inclusive resorts are nice to relax for a couple of days, they don’t really match my personal travel style and priorities in this season of my life.
+I learned in the DR that, while all-inclusive resorts are nice to relax for a couple of days, they don’t really match my personal priorities and travel style in this season of my life.

 23.)
 Czech Republic (2017)